barryclark/jekyll-now/_posts/update-on-final-project.md

 +---
 + Layout: post for Final
 +
-+ Title: My View on Female Rples in Cinema
++ Title: My View on Female Roles in Cinema
 +
 + Author: manarwala
 +---